whitgroves/pokegold-remix/README.md

 These changes are largely untested, so if you run into issues please reach out on X: [@whitgroves](https://x.com/whitgroves)

 ## Why *Gold* Remix?
-Similar to *Blue Remix*, Gold was the gen 2 game I made memories with, so I decided to go with my favorite.
+Similar to Blue Remix, Gold was the gen 2 game I made memories with, so I decided to go with my favorite.

 ## Why Not Crystal?
-I don't like the Suicune plot, plus *Crystal Legacy* is far more comprehensive than what I can build.
+I don't like the Suicune plot, plus Crystal Legacy is far more comprehensive than what I can build.

 That said, if you'd like to play Crystal Legacy with the remixed types, you can can clone both repos and use easy_edit to migrate the typechart, movepool, and pokemon to their codebase, then build your own revision of CL (although this will remove all of their stat and learnset changes).